Lecturers Joe Geiger, Fawn Valentine, and Aaron Carey

 Echoes of the War on Terror: Gaza through the Lens of American Military History

 As old conflicts in the Middle East flare up with historic intensity across Israel, Gaza, Yemen, Iran, Pakistan, and more areas, it can be difficult for everyday Americans to navigate the complexities of our own involvement in the region.
-Discussing the present situation through the lens of his own experience and academic study, Dr. Peter Mansoor, colonel, U.S. Army (retired) will review the nuanced landscape of a rapidly evolving international situation.
+On April 28, 2024, Dr. Peter Mansoor, colonel, U.S. Army (retired), discussed the present situation through the lens of his own experience and academic study, reviewing the nuanced landscape of a rapidly evolving international situation.
 Mansoor served in a variety of command and staff positions in the United States, Europe, and the Middle East during his military career; commanded the 1st Brigade, 1st Armored Division from 2003 to 2005, including 13 months in combat in Iraq; and concluded his service in 2008 as executive officer to General David Petraeus during the surge period in Iraq.
 Mansoor is now the General Raymond E. Mason Jr. Chair in Military History at The Ohio State University.
 His books include Baghdad at Sunrise: A Brigade Commander’s War in Iraq, and Surge: My Journey with General David Petraeus and the Remaking of the Iraq War.

 One Long Night: A Global History of Concentration Camps

 For more than one hundred years, at least one concentration camp has existed somewhere on Earth.
 First used as a battlefield strategy, camps have evolved with each passing decade, and have been used to control or liquidate “undesirable” civilian populations across the globe.
-Parkersburg-born author and journalist Andrea Pitzer will discuss her searing work One Long Night: A Global History of Concentration Camps, and how a broader look at this heartbreaking phenomenon can change the way nations live up to the promise, “Never again.”
+On May 19, 2024, Parkersburg-born author and journalist Andrea Pitzer discussed her searing work One Long Night: A Global History of Concentration Camps, and how a broader look at this heartbreaking phenomenon can change the way nations live up to the promise, “Never again.”
 Pitzer is also the author of Icebound: Shipwrecked at the Edge of the World and The Secret History of Vladimir Nabokov.
 Her articles have been published in The New York Review of Books and The Washington Post.
+A video of the lecture will be posted here soon.

 Robert Miller: Head shot of a man with salt and pepper hair and brown eyes; top of dark suit coat, purple shirt and abstract purple tie, smiling at camera